Explanations » B1+ Grammar Explanations » Gerund or infinitive – verb patterns

 • He didn’t remember to turn off the heating after class.

-• Please, will you remember to close the windows if you leave?
+• Will you please remember to close the windows if you leave?

 Remember doing something: Used to talk about memories.
 We remember things from the past.